-I should have suspected that Mom had an ulterior motive when she suggested a ladies-only trip with my two sisters and I. “I’ll drive,” chirped my sister Susie.
+I should have suspected Mom had an ulterior motive when she suggested a ladies-only trip with my two sisters and me.
+“I’ll drive,” chirped my sister Susie.
 “Won’t this be fun?
 It’ll be just like all those family trips when we were growing up.
 Two adults and five children in the car for nine hours.
 Those were the days, right Mom?”

 “Yes,” smirked Mom.
 “It will be just like that,” she said as she climbed into the back seat.

 The look in her eyes and the tone of her reply made me uneasy, but I wasn’t sure why.
 I had a premonition of impending doom.
 It wasn’t long before I got my first clue.